 Roach Bait Traps

-Roach bait traps are one of the most effective and popular methods to getting rid of roaches at home.
-Most commercial roach baits contain the chemical known as Fipronil which will cause damage to the nervous system of insects.
-The effect of the chemical is not immediate and other roaches (or even ants) feeding on the corpses of the poisoned roach will suffer the same fate as well.
+Roach bait traps are one of the most effective and popular methods to get rid of roaches at home.
+Most commercial roach baits contain the chemical known as fipronil, which will cause damage to the nervous system of insects.
+The effect of the chemical is not immediate, and other roaches (or even ants) feeding on the corpses of the poisoned roach will suffer the same fate as well.
 Thus, it can possibly wipe out an entire colony of cockroaches.

-A recommend product is the Hot Shot Mini Ultra Liquid Roach Bait that contains half a dozen of liquid-based baits.
-A general piece of advice is to use all the roach baits at the same time, deploying them at different spots within the infested area (for example, the kitchen, basement).
+A recommended product is the Hot Shot Mini Ultra Liquid Roach Bait, which contains half a dozen of liquid-based baits.
+A general piece of advice is to use all the roach baits at the same time, deploying them at different spots within the infested area (for example, the kitchen, basement) in your apartment.
 If you deprive the roaches of water, it will increase the chance of them using the baits.
 Combat's roach bait traps are also a popular and proven brand.

 Electronic Pest Repeller

 Most electronic pest repellers make use of ultrasonic sound waves that are inaudible to humans.
-Additionally, these sound waves repel not only cockroaches but other pests such as rodents, ants and small animals etc.
+Additionally, these sound waves repel not only cockroaches in your apartments but other pests such as rodents, ants and small animals, etc.

 Get Rid of Attractants

-Also, it is important to check and seal of any dark crevices and cracks (you can buy household sealants easily from your neighborhood hardware store), stop water from being collecting at possible spots around the house and ensure cleaning is done regularly at every nook and cranny.
-Never leave your dishes overnight and ensure the kitchen sink is dry before retiring for the night.
+Also, it is important to check and seal off any dark crevices and cracks (you can buy household sealants easily from your neighborhood hardware store), stop water from being collected at possible spots around the house, and ensure cleaning is done regularly at every nook and cranny.
+Never leave your dishes overnight, and ensure the kitchen sink is dry before retiring for the night.

-Despite its low toxicity to humans, boric acid should never be applied and use near areas where food is commonly prepared, for example, the kitchen top and the dining table.
+Despite its low toxicity to humans, boric acid should never be applied and used near areas where food is commonly prepared, for example, the kitchen top and the dining table.